Making the Transition from Parent to Homeschool Teacher

 - Covering the Basics

-Are You Qualified?Parents often tell me, "I'd love to homeschool my kids, but I don't think I'm qualified."
+Making the Transition from Parent to Homeschool TeacherParents often tell me, "I'd love to homeschool my kids, but I don't think I'm qualified."
 Other parents are intrigued by homeschooling, but couldn't possibly imagine themselves as both parent and teacher.
 Is it possible for average parents to take on the enormous job of educating their children?
 Aren't years of specialized training required to become a good teacher?
 The answer to both of these questions is "yes."
 How is that possible?
 Because learning at home is very different from learning in a classroom.

 When my oldest daughter was four, I agonized over whether to homeschool or send her to kindergarten.
 I doubted my ability to teach her.
 When I asked Mel, a dad who homeschooled his five children, for advice he said, "You've made it through the sleepless nights of infancy and toddlerhood, taught your daughter to speak, feed herself, dress herself, and behave properly.
 You're finally dealing with a reasonable little human being, the real fun of being a parent is about to begin, and suddenly you think you're no longer qualified?"
 Well, she never made it to kindergarten, and now, almost ten years later, I'm very glad I heeded Mel's advice.

 The assumption that trained professionals are the only ones qualified to teach our children is a relatively new concept, historically speaking.
 Around 1850, compulsory education was introduced in Massachusetts, and by the turn of the century, parents (often reluctantly) turned over the responsibility for their kids' education to the state.
 A study later showed that the Massachusetts literacy rate was 98 percent before compulsory education; after compulsory education, the literacy rate never exceeded 91 percent.